DefectDojo/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 ### Docker images

-You'd want to build your docker images locally, and eventually pass in your local user's `uid` to be able to write to the image (handy for database migration files).
+You will want to build your docker images locally, and eventually pass in your local user's `uid` to be able to write to the image (handy for database migration files).
 Assuming your user's `uid` is `1000`, then:

 {{< highlight bash >}}
 $ docker-compose build --build-arg uid=1000